Why Is CBD So Expensive?

 $99.95 / 1,500 = $0.06 per milligram of CBD

 Related Article: How to Find the Best Value CBD

-We’re here for you no matter what.
-If you have questions or need help finding the affordable CBD product that’s right for you, give us a call at 720-726-5132 or email us at firstname.lastname@example.org.
+We’re here for you on your CBD journey, no matter what.
+If you have questions or need help finding the affordable CBD product that’s right for you, email us at email@example.com.
 Happy bargain shopping!